 Improve Your Home’s Attic Insulation & Ventilation for Year-Round Energy Savings and Comfort.

-Whether you’re heating your home in the winter or cooling it in the summer, hot-air tends to get trapped in the attic.
-When attic temperatures are significantly higher than temperatures in the rest of your home, your heating and cooling systems have to work overtime to control temperatures, causing you to pay more than you need on your energy bill every month.
+Whether you’re heating your home in the winter or cooling it in the summer, hot air tends to get trapped in the attic.
+When attic temperatures become significantly higher than the temperatures throughout the rest of your home, your heating and cooling systems work overtime, causing you to pay more than you should on your energy bill every month.
 At John Moore, we have what you need to enjoy high-quality air circulation no matter the time of year.
 Schedule a visit from one of our attic insulation and ventilation specialists, and learn about our in-house financing options.

-Improving how your attic’s environment handles heat is one of the best cost-saving projects you can undertake, and John Moore can help you improve your home’s air quality and create comfortable air circulation all year-round for you and your family.
-Our rigorous diagnostic and repair process starts off with an audit to assess how effectively heat moves around your home.
-Our energy audit includes an examination of your windows and walls for cracks where air could escape or enter your home; an analysis of your attic insulation for depth and R-value.
-All throughout the inspection, we take plenty of notes regarding your attic passive and active ventilation systems.
-Then we put together a list of options that could help you save 20% or more on your annual heating and cooling bill.
+The Houston attic insulation professionals at John Moore can help you improve your home’s air quality and create comfortable air circulation all year-round for you and your family.
+Our rigorous diagnostic and repair process starts off with an audit to assess how effectively heat moves around your home, from roof to floor.
+We examine your windows and walls for any cracks where air could escape or enter your home, then conduct an analysis of your attic insulation for its depth and R-value.
+All throughout the inspection, we take plenty of notes regarding your attic’s passive and active ventilation systems.
+Finally, we put together a list of options that could help you save 20% or more on your annual heating and cooling bill.

 How Heat Moves Around Your Home

-To understand how attic insulation and ventilation work together with your home’s heating and cooling systems to save you money and provide you with comfort all year round for years to come, it’s important to understand the three ways heat moves around your home: through radiation, conduction, and convection.
+Proper attic insulation and attic ventilation work together with your home’s HVAC system to both save money and provide comfort all year round.
+To understand how these systems work together, it’s important to understand the three different ways that heat moves around your home: radiation, conduction, and convection.

-Whenever it’s warm outside- which is the majority of the year in Houston- heat radiated from the sun hits your home.
-Through conduction, the sun’s heat penetrates through your home’s roof, walls, and windows.
-The heat conducted from your roof radiates through your attic and then- once again, through conduction- moves through the floor of your attic and radiates out from your ceiling into your home.
-This process is referred to as down heat-flow.
+Whenever it’s warm outside—aka the majority of the year in Houston—heat from the sun strikes your home and penetrates by conduction through your roof, walls, and windows.
+The heat conducted from your roof moves on to radiate around your attic, then moves through the attic’s floor, spreading out from your ceiling and into your home.
+This process is referred to as down heat flow.

 Whenever it’s cold outside, the challenge flips and you have to keep the heat snugly inside your home.
-When you turn on your heater on a cold day, that heat rises due to convection.
-The heat eventually conducts through your ceiling and into your attic.
-This process is referred to as up heat-flow.
+When you switch on your heater during a cold day, that heat rises due to convection, eventually conducting through your ceiling and into your attic.
+This process is referred to as up heat flow.

 John Moore’s Energy Saving Attic Program